Homo floresiensis: Limbs

-The angle of humeral torsion is much less than in modern humans.
+The angle of humeral torsion was lesser than in modern humans.
 The humeral head of modern humans is twisted between 145 and 165 degrees to the plane of the elbow joint, whereas it is 120 degrees in H. floresiensis.
 This may have provided an advantage when arm-swinging, and, in tandem with the unusual morphology of the shoulder girdle and short clavicle, would have displaced the shoulders slightly forward into an almost shrugging position.
-The shrugging position would have compensated for the lower range of motion in the arm, allowing for similar maneuverability in the elbows as modern humans.
-The wrist bones are similar to those of apes and Australopithecus, significantly different from those of modern humans, lacking features which evolved at least 800,000 years ago.
+The shrugging position would have compensated for the lower range of motion in the arm, allowing for similar maneuverability in the elbows as in modern humans.
+The wrist bones are similar to those of apes and Australopithecus.
+They were significantly smaller and more flexible than the carpals of modern humans, lacking contemporary features which evolved at least 800,000 years ago.

-The leg bones are more robust than those of modern humans.
-The feet were unusually flat and long in relation with the rest of the body.
-As a result, when walking, they would have had to have bent the knees further back than modern humans do.
-This caused a high-stepping gait and low walking speed.
-The toes had an unusual shape and the big toe was very short.
+The leg bones were more robust than those of modern humans.
+The feet were unusually flat and large in relation with the rest of the body.
+As a result, when walking, they would have had to bend the knees further back than modern humans do.
+This caused a high-stepping gait and slow walking speed.
+The toes were thin, long, and halluces were almost indistinguishable from the other metatarsals.